emqx/emqx-operator/docs/en_US/deployment/on-gcp-gke.md

-# Deploy EMQX cluster on Google Cloud GKE
+# Deploy EMQX Cluster on Google Cloud GKE

 Google Kubernetes Engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
 The GKE environment consists of multiple machines (specifically, Compute Engine instances) grouped together to form a cluster.